donaldide1232321/noteshubatcolumbia/README.md

 <h1>DESCRIPTION</h1>

 A full-stack, public‐access notes‐sharing platform built with modern web tools and a serverless backend.
 Students can instantly upload, browse, and download study materials without ever needing to log in.
-This project showcases expertise in frontend engineering, RESTful API integration, and static‐site deployment strategies—everything you need to build a polished, real-world application.

 <h1>KEY FEATURES:</h1>
 <ul>